 The training is intense:

-- Why addressing a boardroom audience is unique: How to succeed within its parameters
+- Why addressing Board of Directors is unique: How to succeed within its parameters

-- Genuine Executive Presence: More than looking and acting the part
+- Genuine Leadership Skills and Executive Presence: More than looking and acting the part

 - Anticipating short attention spans and the right ways to respond

 - Time-management and contingency planning: When presentations are cut short